 Demolition of the old ANZAC House, a necessary precursor whatever the outcome of the title transfer, had been commenced as a result of the initial transfer agreement.
 By mid-2017, when it became apparent that an unconditional title would take much longer to achieve, the RSLWA Board agreed to slow down the project.

 However, as more time passed without receipt of an acceptable title the project was halted.
-It is hoped that we will soon see progress and then plan ahead for our new home and with a new approach to supporting our veterans and their families, a Veterans Central one-stop-shop to allow fore much greater collaboration between RSLWA and other Ex-service Organisations.
+It is hoped that we will soon see progress and then plan ahead for our new home and with a new approach to supporting our veterans and their families.
+A Veterans Central one-stop-shop to allow for much greater collaboration between RSLWA and other Ex-service Organisations.
 A new ANZAC House will happen but we need to be prudent and your Board of Directors is focused on being just that.

 - State President Peter Aspinall